 You have already learnt about the structure of amoeba.
-You will recall that amoeba is a single-celled organisms [Fig. 9.12(a)].
-It begins the process of reproduction by the division of its nucleus into two nuclei [Fig. 9.12(b)].
-This is followed by division of its body into two, each part receiving a nucleus [Fig. 9.12(c)].
-Finally, two amoebae are produced from one parent amoeba [Fig. 9.12(d)].
+You will recall that amoeba is a single-celled organism [Fig. 6.12(a)].
+It begins the process of reproduction by the division of its nucleus into two nuclei [Fig. 6.12(b)].
+This is followed by division of its body into two, each part receiving a nucleus [Fig. 6.12(c)].
+Finally, two amoebae are produced from one parent amoeba [Fig. 6.12(d)].
 This type of asexual reproduction in which an animal reproduces by dividing into two individuals is called binary fission.
-Apart from budding and binary fission, there are other methods by which a single parent reproduces the young ones.
+Apart from budding and binary fission, there are other methods by which a single parent reproduces young ones.
 You will study about these in your higher classes.

-Fig. 9.12: Binary fission in Amoeba
+Fig. 6.12: Binary fission in Amoeba